appuri/robust-websocket/README.md

 - Tests!
 You know it works like stated and regressions will be caught.
 - Is aware of online and offline, and won't burn up the users battery and CPU reconnected when offline, and will reconnect when it is online again.
 - Natively aware of error codes
+- Any kind of reconnect strategy is possible via functional composition

 ### Usage